Onurtag/ytbetternotifications/README.md

 4. Now you can input your token and other email settings into the Youtube Better Notifications options menu.
 Using the email template below for subject and body fields is recommended.

-5. Click "Send test emails to send test emails to your destination account.
+5. Click "Send test emails" to send test emails to your destination account.
 ```

 ___